boisalai/twitter-dashboard/README.md

 ![s26](assets/s26.png)

-You can view my dashboard https://lookerstudio.google.com/reporting/c44de9b7-7bfc-480a-887e-ad9ea441af6d[here,window="_blank"].
+You can view my dashboard [here](https://lookerstudio.google.com/reporting/c44de9b7-7bfc-480a-887e-ad9ea441af6d)

 This dashboard shows the most interesting tweets with the "#dataenginerring" hashtag, the number of tweets and authors, graphs, etc.

+Unfortunately, it is seen that my NLP analysis to identify the software product did not work well.

 ## Reproducibility